 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- You normally need a Higher National Diploma (HND) or degree, usually in occupational safety and health, engineering, technology, building, physics or chemistry.
+You normally need an HND (SCQF Level 8) or degree (SCQF Levels 9-11), usually in occupational safety and health, engineering, technology, building, physics or chemistry.

-- The University of the West of Scotland offers a BSc Hons in Occupational Safety and Health.
-For entry you need 4 Highers at BBBC including a science subject plus English and Maths at National 5.
+The University of the West of Scotland offers a BSc Hons in Occupational Safety and Health.
+For entry you need 4 Highers at ABBB including Biology or Human Biology plus English and Maths at National 5.

 There are jobs in local government, construction, engineering, manufacturing and the food, chemical and oil and gas industries.

 willing to keep up to date with changes in the law and technological changes